Shruthi-Sampathkumar/Quora-Insincere-Question-Classification/README.md

         To run any model, execute: "python <model_name>.py" for example "python isr_idf_no_cnn_no_attn_mat.py"
 -----------------------------------------------------------------------------------------------------------------------------------------

-How to run the best model?
+# How to run the best model?
+Follow beow steps to run the best model with F-1 score 0.66

 Step 1: Open a Kaggle Kernel

-Step 2: Upload Quora-Insincere-Question-Classification dataset to your kernel Step 3: Upload final_model_kernel.ipynb
+Step 2: Upload Quora-Insincere-Question-Classification dataset to your kernel

+Step 3: Upload final_model_kernel.ipynb

 Step 4: Turn GPU, Internet on for that kernel

-Step 5: Run all!
+Step 5: Run all

 Step 6: F-1 score is printed in the end.

 ------------------------------------------------------------------------------------------------------------------------------------------
 How to run idf generator?
 ------------------------------------------------------------------------------------------------------------------------------------------